Last Updated on

 So there’s no need to constantly watch the markets because there’s “nothing” to do till the market closes (and a new candle is formed).

-Imagine, how much more freedom you’ll have when you’re no longer a slave to the markets?
+Imagine, how much more freedom you’ll have when you’re no longer a slave to the markets by having a daily time frame forex trading strategy?

 4. You can compound your returns and grow massive wealth (even with a small trading account)